hexchat/documentation/building.rst

 First of all, you have to install the build dependencies just like you would for an XChat compilation.
 Package names differ across distros, so be creative and check your *configure* output if you get an error.
-Also most package-managers can get the dependancies for you:
+Also most package-managers can get the dependencies for you:

 - yum: yum-builddep hexchat
 - apt: apt-get build-dep xchat